Creating new files using Office for the web¶

 xlsxfor Excel workbooks).

-editnewaction has been invoked, Office Online will perform a PutFile operation on the file, overwriting it with template content appropriate to the file type.
+editnewaction has been invoked, Office for the web will perform a PutFile operation on the file, overwriting it with template content appropriate to the file type.
 Note that this PutFile operation will be performed on an unlocked file, so hosts must ensure that PutFile operations on unlocked files that are zero bytes succeed.
 See the PutFile documentation for more information.

 Because the new file creation is done in two steps, it is possible for the PutFile operation to fail, leaving the zero-byte file.
 Since such a file is not valid, hosts should expect and handle this case.
 The ultimate solution is left to the host; options for handling this situation include:

-- Prevent users from opening zero-byte files in Office Online.
+Prevent users from opening zero-byte files in Office for the web.

-- If a file is zero bytes, then when opening Office Online against the file, always use the
+If a file is zero bytes, then when opening Office for the web against the file, always use the

 editnewaction.
 (This is only an option if the user has edit permissions to the document.)